ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 I will examine the available documentary evidence that directly references the mill raceway and bridge, and I will also add historical context that may aid interpretation of that evidence, beginning with *some* of the historical deeds for the grist mill/Dalebrook property during the relevant time period that will be discussed.

-{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "487 Brooktondale Road, Tompkins County Clerk, Ithaca NY." "property" "=" "Dalebrook" /%}}
+{{% autotable "/static/data/deeds.csv" "mills-home-deeds" "book,book-num-i,page-num-i,document-date-d-nw,recorded-date-d-nw,grantor,grantee,amount" "487 Brooktondale Road, Brooktondale NY, Tompkins County Clerk, Ithaca NY." "property" "=" "Dalebrook" /%}}

 (The historical deeds for Dalebrook and Brookton's Market, the former lower grist mill and woolen mill respectively, are very complex, in terms of ownership, property lines and water rights to the raceway, and as a result, the deeds above are simply those I have found so far that I have been able to confirm and which are relevant to the Mills' property.
 As time allows, I will try to obtain a more complete and accurate account.
 [TODO: investigate deeds: Car 1/516, Car 1/518, Car 2/425, 134/69.])